 CROSS COUNTRY SKIING

 The Pine Lake Cabin is available only by booking in advance.
 Please call 250-569-3362 to inquire and book available days.
+There are still some nights available in February and early March 2018.

 The Yellowhead Ski Club, in cooperation with Recreation Sites and Trails BC (RSTBC), maintains, grooms and sets track on 17 km of cross country ski trails on Bell Mountain, accessed from Highway 16, 5 km west of McBride.
 The trails range from easy to moderate and feature a warming/overnight cabin and easy access from town to a plowed parking lot with outdoor toilets.
 Trail and road conditions as well as membership forms are available on the club’s facebook page at facebook.com/yellowheadskiclub/.
 Membership forms are also available at the McBride and District Public Library.